yandexdataschool/eScience-2016-everware/main.md

 #### _Computational experiment_ is a significant part of the experiment, that starts as data collected.
 Reproducibility of that part being just a partial answer can be aided technologically.

-Possible effects (see previous slide):
+Possible effects (see the previous slide):

 - Practical
     - better mentoring/supervision